PaulBlase/Amazon_Reviews/README.md

 ![wordcloud_crop](https://user-images.githubusercontent.com/40553610/61241436-7d4d2080-a711-11e9-959f-26ae311decdc.jpeg)

-From this initial point, reviews were broken down into helpful and unhelpful reviews (helpful meaning at least one other user marked the review as helpful).
+From this initial point, reviews were broken down into helpful and unhelpful reviews.
 From there, similar words were assessed the an updated stop words list and removed.
 In addition, words that did not really define specifically value or detrimental parts of the Kindle (specifically adjectives like "excellent" or "bad") were removed to pinpoint clearer talking points.

 Assessing differences between helpful and unhelpful reviews, these were the wordclouds for the separate datasets: